By Edward Kliszus

 In the second movement, Stürmisch bewegt, mit größter Vehemenz, the Symphony exhibited its dexterity and aplomb to capture the inferred conflagration and wounds consistent with a terrified, tortured soul withdrawn from the infinite.

 The buoyancy of the third movement (Scherzo) provided a welcome respite.
 The ensemble joyously featured virtuosic solos for horn and winds in a delightful waltz style with its ballet-like themes and celebratory segments.

 The ensemble eloquently expressed the lyric ecstasy of the 4th movement Adagietto with its sublime, tranquil theme that arguably and paradoxically possesses the world’s sorrow.
 The Symphony’s restrained yet passionate musical explication expressed the composer’s immense genius and imagination.
-Richly scored for harp and strings, the Symphony expressed well the inherent irony and obscure uncertainty coupled with forced jollity.
+Richly scored for harp and strings, the Symphony expressed the inherent irony and obscure uncertainty coupled with forced jollity well.
 Vesti la giubba Pagliacci, the show must go on!

 For the Rondo-Finale Allegro, the Symphony executed the marvelous contrapuntal constructs that prompted Bruno Walter to write, “The world has now a masterpiece which shows its creator at the summit of his life, of his power and of his ability.”
 The musicians captured the work’s cheerful characterization of the daily labor and alacrity that project the best phases of temporal, mortal existence.

 With this performance, the Park Avenue Chamber Symphony has fervidly conquered Mahler’s Symphony No. 5, bringing its ineffable, sumptuous beauty and afflatus to life.
 When listening, one is philosophically transported through time, space, and existence while envisaging the chimera of eternal questions facing humankind.
 Bravo!

 Park Avenue Chamber Symphony